 All applications to the graduate program must be made on-line.

-- To apply to Linguistics M.A. and Ph.D. programs, including the Germanic and Sociolinguistic MA degrees click here.
+- To apply to Linguistics M.A. and Ph.D. programs, including the Germanic, Sociolinguistic, and East Asian Languages and Linguistics MA degrees click here.

 - To apply to the Computational Linguistics, Masters in Natural Sciences click here.